 Hypo-Gest is Priority One's most powerful two-phase formula that provides enzymes to maintain healthy digestion and intestinal enzyme activity.
 Enzymes promote absorption in a healthy gastrointestinal tract.*

 Exclusive Enteric Matrix Formula Allows for pH-Sensitive Release.

 Different enzymes are active at different pH levels.
 The Hypo-Gest’s and Enzy-Gest (lower potency than Hypo-Gest) exclusive enteric matrix formulation allow for a two-phase, pH-sensitive release of enzymes.
-The first phase is released in the stomach (gastric phase) and the second in the upper intestine (enteric phase).
+The first phase of this digestive enzyme support is released in the stomach (gastric phase) and the second in the upper intestine (enteric phase).